fybrik/fybrik/site/docs/tasks/multicluster.md

 recommended.
 It's possible to define a multicluster group name that groups clusters that are used in a mesh instance.
 This will restrict the clusters that are usable in the mesh instance to the ones that are registered in the specified Razee group.
-This is especially helpful if Razee is also used for different purposes than Mesh for data or multiple mesh instances should be used under the same Razee installation.
+This is especially helpful if Razee is also used for different purposes than Fybrik or multiple mesh instances should be used under the same Razee installation.

 In general there is a need for the following Razee components to be installed: